ethereum/EIPs/EIPS/eip-1.md

 #### `updated` header

-The `updated` header records the date(s) when the EIP was updated with "substantional" changes.
+The `updated` header records the date(s) when the EIP was updated with "substantial" changes.
 This header is only valid for EIPs of Draft and Active status.

 #### `requires` header